VaultStablecoins/VaultDev/README.md

 ## Logic Layer

-Handles logic for interfacing between frontend and backend
+Handles logic for interfacing between frontend and backend, written in java

 ## Backend

-Interfaces with supabase db
+Interfaces with supabase db, written in java